The Phyllodes Tumor of the Breast

 Most phyllodes breast tumors are either low grade or benign

-The majority of the breast phyllodes tumors, however, are low-grade/benign tumors.
-Still, estimates for malignant presentations range between 20%-50% of all cases.
-Phyllodes breast tumors tend to develop in premenopausal adult women.
-Though phyllodes tumors of the breast can be confused with a benign breast fibroadenoma, fibroadenomas tend to develop in women in their 20s, not their 40s and 50s.
+Phyllodes breast tumors tend to develop in pre-menopausal adult women.
+Sometimes specialists will confuse Phyllodes tumors of the breast with a benign breast fibroadenoma.
+But Fibroadenomas tend to develop in women in their 20’s, not their 40’s and 50’s.

 Clinical diagnosis of phyllodes tumor of the breast

 Phyllodes breast tumors quite often present as a firm, bumpy, and smooth-sided mass.
 Furthermore, the breast skin covering the tumor might be warm to the touch and reddish in color.